How to pay a mortgage: 5 ways to pay on time

 -

 Your mortgage payment is made up of four parts: principal, interest, taxes and insurance.
 If you have a conventional loan, you’ll need to pay for private mortgage insurance (PMI) if you put down less than 20 percent of the home’s purchase price.
-An FHA loan also requires mortgage insurance premiums with less than 20 percent down.
+An FHA loan also requires mortgage insurance premiums that vary based on your down payment size.

 -